Orbital-Selective Spin Texture and its Manipulation in a Topological Insulator

-It has been theoretically proposed that, the spin texture in the topological insulators is not only determined by the crystal momentum, but also coupled with the orbital texture\cite{Haijun2}.
-The spin texture of the topological insulators has been well studied theoretically\cite{Fu2,Basak} and experimentally\cite{Hsieh,Souma,Xu,Pan,Jozwiak,miyamoto,Lanzara}, leading to a common picture as sketched in Fig. 2a that shows a left-handed spin texture for the upper Dirac cone and a right-handed spin texture for the lower one.
-In fact, such a spin texture is not about the real spin but the total angular momentum $\overrightarrow{J} = \overrightarrow{S} + \overrightarrow{L}$, which is the combination of the real spin $\overrightarrow{S}$ and the orbital angular momentum $\overrightarrow{L}$ due to the spin-orbital coupling\cite{Haijun2}.
+{\bf Proposed spin-orbital texture in Bi$_2$Se$_3$. }It was theoretically proposed that, the spin texture in the topological insulators is not only locked with the crystal momentum, but also coupled with the orbital texture\cite{Haijun2}.
+The spin texture of the topological insulators has been well studied theoretically\cite{Fu2,Basak} and experimentally\cite{Hsieh,Souma,Xu,Pan,Jozwiak,miyamoto}, leading to a usual picture as sketched in Fig. 2a that shows a left-handed spin texture for the upper Dirac cone and a right-handed spin texture for the lower one.
+In fact, such a spin texture is not about the real spin but the total angular momentum \textbf{J} = \textbf{S} + \textbf{L}, which is the combination of the real spin \textbf{S} and the orbital angular momentum \textbf{L} due to the spin-orbital coupling\cite{Haijun2}.
 Therefore, it is important to separate the pure spin contribution from the angular momentum of orbitals.
-Distinct spin textures are predicted for different orbital textures in the Bi$_2$Se$_3$ topological insulator (Fig. 2b and 2c): (1).
-The out-of-plane {\it p}$_{z}$ orbital texture gives a left-handed helical spin texture for the upper Dirac cone and a right-handed one for the lower Dirac cone (Fig. 2b); (2).
+Distinct spin textures are predicted for different orbital textures in the Bi$_2$Se$_3$ topological insulator (Fig. 2b and 2c)\cite{Haijun2}: (1).
+The out-of-plane {\it p}$_\text{z}$ orbital texture gives a left-handed helical spin texture for the upper Dirac cone and a right-handed one for the lower Dirac cone (Fig. 2b); (2).
 The in-plane tangential orbital texture gives a right-handed helical spin texture for the upper Dirac cone (Fig. 2c) and it is reversed for the lower Dirac cone (not shown in Fig. 2c); (3).
-The in-plane radial orbital texture gives a right-handed helical spin texture for the lower Dirac cone (Fig. 2c) and it is reversed for the upper one (not shown in Fig. 2c)\cite{Haijun2}.
+The in-plane radial orbital texture gives a right-handed helical spin texture for the lower Dirac cone (Fig. 2c) that is reversed for the upper one (not shown in Fig. 2c).
 As shown above, the capability of selectively probing different components of the {\it p} orbitals by ARPES with polarization-variable light source makes it possible to detect the coupled spin-orbital texture when the spin detection capability is added.
-Given the dominant orbital textures determined in the {\it p} and {\it s} polarization geometries, it is possible to assign pure spin texture for the upper and lower Dirac cones as shown in Fig. 2b and 2c.
-For the {\it p} polarization geometry (Fig. 2b), the pure spin texture is similar to the total spin texture of the surface state (Fig. 2a).
+Given the dominant orbital textures determined in the {\it p} and {\it s} polarization geometries\cite{caoyue1,Haijun2}, it is possible to assign pure spin texture for the upper and lower Dirac cones as shown in Fig. 2b and 2c.
+For the {\it p} polarization geometry (Fig. 2b), the pure spin texture is opposite in its chirality for the upper and lower Dirac cones, similar to the total spin texture of the surface state (Fig. 2a).
 For the {\it s} polarization, however, the same spin texture is expected for both the upper and lower Dirac cones which is distinct from the total spin texture.
-These unique spin textures can be examined by SARPES with polarization-variable light source.
+These sharp predictions on the orbital-selective spin textures can be directly examined by SARPES with polarization-variable light source.